Chilling Medical Dramas: The Mystery of the Boy Who Turned Blue

 Rece’s condition was the result of a perfect storm.
 Months earlier, he had inhaled a kernel of popcorn, which became lodged in his right lung.
 This led to infections and breathing problems, including pneumonia.
 But his excessive coughing earlier that day had thrust the kernel from the right lung and propelled it into his left lung, where it unluckily blocked his airway.

 Today, Rece’s breathing is strong, and there is no sign of brain damage from oxygen deprivation.
 A tiny scar on the side of his neck where the breathing tube was inserted is the only remnant of his life-threatening ordeal.
 The Mosteks are much more wary of giving him popcorn now.
 “Whenever I see people feeding their young kids popcorn and not paying attention, I want to warn them to be careful!” says Rece’s mother, Brenda.
+Witness a great medical miracle: this photo of the first X-ray ever.

 5 of the Most Chilling Medical Dramas Ever: